oxid-academy/oxvm-samples/readme.rst

 * change the hostname
 * manage resources
 * select/unselect features

+## In order to use Composer
+* Switch php.composer.install to '1'
 * add your GitHub Auth Token (recommended, for Composer)

 ## Provided files